 - How violence against women may or may not be connected to the violence committed against non-human animals and planet Earth

 The ecofeminist movement has a long history of either knowingly or accidentally maintaining stereotypes of women as somehow more ‘connected’ to nature and the Earth, often through images of goddesses, voluptuous pregnant women frolicking in meadows and the like.
-These stereotypes are, I believe, one of the reasons radical ecofeminism in particular has gone out of fashion in recent years.
+These stereotypes are, I believe, one of the reasons ecofeminism has gone out of fashion in recent years.

 The other main reason (or at least this is what I concluded in my dissertation) is that, since the postmodernist feminist theory that gender and even biological sex are ‘social constructs’ took over the feminist narrative, it’s difficult to see how something as visceral and immediate as the natural world can be a part of feminism.